-For the repossession of the aircraft and its export from Portugal, it will be necessary for the registered owner to apply for deregistration with RAN.
+For the repossession of the aircraft and its export from Portugal, it will be necessary for the registered owner to apply for deregistration with the National Aircraft Registry (RAN).

 The consent of the lessee or operator is not necessary, but it is necessary to submit evidence to RAN demonstrating that the lease agreement has been terminated.